XLI-2020/CMPP/README.md

 # Modeling and Monitoring of Indoor Populations using Sparse Positioning Data

-This is the repository of our work which encompasses supplemental material and implementation details.
+This is the repository of our work which encompasses supplementary material and implementation details.
-# Supplemental Material
+# Supplementary Material
-The results of supplemental experiments are available in [Supplemental Material](https://anonymous.4open.science/r/CMPP-F823/supplemental_material.pdf), which consist of experimental results of query processing in BLD-2, and \eta's effect in BLD-1.
+The results of supplementary experiments are available in [Supplementary Material](https://anonymous.4open.science/r/CMPP-F823/supplementary_material.pdf), which consist of experimental results of query processing in BLD-2, and \eta's effect in BLD-1.
 Please download it to local for better readability.

 # Implementation Details
 The implementation concerns 4 folders which are: